liam-nguyen/JavaFXScheduler_Team/README.md

 3) Javax Mail 1.6.2 - https://javaee.github.io/javamail/#Download_JavaMail_Release
 - This is to send email reminder to user.

+--> Import these jar files before compiling.
-The project was written in Javafx FXML style.
+The project was written mainly in Javafx FXML style.

 Note:
 - After the user logs in, the program will run a daemon thread to get appointments of today